-(d) An updated residential housing list must be certified to the county auditor no later than 20 days prior to each election.
+(d) An updated residential housing list must be certified to the county auditor no later than 20 35 days prior to each election.
 The certification must be dated and signed by the chief officer or designee of the postsecondary educational institution and must state that the list is current and accurate and includes only the names of persons residing in the institution's housing and, for students who do not live in the institution's housing, that it reflects the institution's records as of the date of the certification.

-(e) The county auditor shall instruct the election judges of the precinct in procedures for use of the list in conjunction with photo identification.
+(e) This additional proof of residence for students must be allowed during the 18 days before an election and on election day.
+The county auditor shall instruct the election judges of the precinct in procedures for use of the list in conjunction with photo identification.
 The auditor shall supply a list to the election judges with the election supplies for the precinct.

 (f) The county auditor shall notify all postsecondary educational institutions in the county of the provisions of this subdivision.

+EFFECTIVE DATE.

+This section is effective January 1, 2026, and applies to elections held on or after February 6, 2026.